prrathnayake/Whatsapp_bot/README.md

 ## Data Files

-- `memory.json`: per-chat rolling conversation history
+- `memory.json`: per-chat rolling conversation history and remembered quick replies
 - `all_responses.json`: log of user prompts and bot replies (trimmed to the most recent 100 entries per chat)

 Both files are written relative to `bot.js`.
 They are automatically created when the bot first runs.